OrchaJS/Orcha/README.md

 ## Creating workflows

 The workflow files should be written in the [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html).
+The only difference between the workflow format and ASL is in the workflow syntax, you specify a "LambdaToInvoke" (which is just the name of the lambda function) instead of an arn "Resource".
 See test/json_workflow_file_test_cases for example workflow files.
 These examples are used by the unit tests in test/orcha.test.js